24 Hours in the Past: Reception

-Casting of the participants worked well as five of the six were a balanced ensemble.
-They cooperated as a team and supported each other through adversity.
-Nor were any of them well-known enough to the audience to engender preconceptions of their personalities or attitudes.
-The obvious exception was Ann Widdecombe, the best-known of them and notable as a cabinet minister in the Back to Basics government of John Major.
-The audience revelled in her becoming a labour organiser protesting against their oppressive employers.
-Although such casting could not have been made in ignorance, Widdecombe herself denied that any part was scripted and confirmed that all of the grim accommodation was genuine.
+The most best-known cast member was Ann Widdecombe, a cabinet minister in the Back to Basics government of John Major.
+Some reviewers saw it as ironic that she took the role of a labour organiser protesting against oppressive employers.
+Widdecombe denied that any part was scripted and confirmed that all of the grim accommodation was genuine.

 Viewing figures were unimpressive.
 Although it did well against other programming in that slot, its series average of 3.3m (16%) was below the BBC1's slot average of 4.9m for the previous year.
 Viewing figures for the series dropped from 3.8m for the first episode to 3.2m.